-For the property valued over 150 000, from 1 January 2024 transfer tax rate at 5%
+For the property valued over 150 000, from 1 January 2024 transfer tax rate of 5%

 Municipality tax - City surtax - Municipality tax calculated on the base of personal income tax.
-Depends on municipality surtax rate can be from 10% to 15%.
+Depending on the municipality surtax rate can be from 10% to 15%.